Montellese/ansible-etckeeper/README.md

 - Tested in Vagrant to work on Debian 9 and Ubuntu 14.04

-Ansible role to install, configure, and use etckeeper.
+Ansible role to install, configure, and use etckeeper with git.

 This fork is a somewhat simplified version of the original role.